• Skip to main content

-Revealed at Baselworld 2015, the Alpina Alpiner 4 Manufacture Flyback Chronograph (ref.
-AL-760SB5AQ6) is not just another handsome wristwatch from just another second-tier brand.
-Besides featuring a distinct and interesting exterior, it is also one of the few relatively affordable chronographs that are powered by an in-house caliber.
+The 2015 Alpina Alpiner 4 Manufacture Flyback Chronograph AL-760SB5AQ6 is not just another handsome wristwatch from just another second-tier brand.
+Besides featuring a distinct and interesting exterior, it is also one of the few relatively affordable chronographs powered by an in-house caliber.
 Developed by the brand’s parent company Frederique Constant, it sports an unusual design feature: instead of the tried and true cam-and-lever or a more precise column-wheel, its chronograph module has a star-shaped gear that makes it easier to produce on an industrial scale without sacrificing much in the precision department.

 Overall Impression